 MESSAGE FROM THE CONVENOR - Sipho Mbele

-Our programme of activities and engagements will commence of course early next year.
-Readers will know that engagements with various foreign Missions based in South Africa, to explore and promote enhanced business opportunities between subscribers and the businesses of those represented countries, is ongoing.
-We will keep subscribers informed as these events take shape and come to fruition from January.
+- Eengagements with various foreign Missions based in South Africa, to explore and promote enhanced business opportunities between subscribers and the businesses of those represented countries, is ongoing.
+We will keep subscribers informed as these events take shape and come to fruition.

-We look forward to your ongoing active participation in programmes of the PBF in 2022, confident that together we can ensure that our engagements will be fruitful and positive.
+We look forward to your ongoing active participation in our programmes, confident that together we can ensure that our engagements will be fruitful and positive, at a time when resolve is needed most and when confidence is the means to ensure inclusive growth.